GlitchLinux/QEMU-QuickBoot/README.md

 QEMU-QuickBoot is a Bash script designed to simplify the deployment of Virtual Machines (VMs) using QEMU, with a user-friendly GUI interface provided by Zenity.
 It allows users to quickly create and boot VMs directly from their desktop, using connected physical devices or bootable image files as the source media.

+> **Note:** Currently, QEMU-QuickBoot is supported only on Debian and Ubuntu-based distributions.
+Support for Arch and Fedora-based distributions is planned to be added in future updates.

 ### Key Features

 - **User-Friendly Interface**: Utilizes Zenity to present a straightforward interface for selecting VM boot sources and configurations.